-Six key indicators of an email scam:
+The six biggest indicators of an email scam are:

-- Just because you know the person who sent the email, doesn’t mean it’s safe.
+- Just because you know the person who sent the email doesn’t mean it’s safe.

-Remind employees to carefully inspect at the spelling of the sender’s name and the email address.
+Remind employees to carefully inspect the spelling of the sender’s name and the email address.
 Tell employees to hover their mouse pointer over the email sender name and check that the name and email address are legitimate.

-Emails are typically personalized and do not use vague salutations such as “Dear Client”, “Dear Customer”, or “To Whom It May Concern”.
-This should raise suspicion especially if the email has come from someone you know or a company you’ve previously worked with.
+Emails are typically personalized and do not use vague salutations such as “Dear Client,” “Dear Customer,” or “To Whom It May Concern.”
+This should raise suspicion, especially if the email has come from someone you know or a company you’ve previously worked with.

 Cybercriminals know how to write emails using savvy social engineering techniques that trick people into taking action and into believing that by responding, they’re doing the right thing.

 Remind employees to pay attention to these content clues that the email is a scam:

 - Poor grammar, spelling, or strange sentence structure.